nature of work varies due to the season and/or assignment which may change

 grounds and facilities.

-as a term and condition of continued employment.
+and maintain as a condition of employment.

 Applications must specifically address each of the minimum qualifications, directly showing how each is met.